PaloAltoNetworks/rbac-police/docs/policies.md

 - The `evaluateRoles` function receives the `roles` of a serviceAccount or node, and based on them determintes whether it violates the policy.
 - Policies can define an `evalute_combined` rule to produce combined violations.
 See [approve_csrs](../lib/approve_csrs.rego) for an example.

-The above options implemetned by a Rego [wrapper](../lib/utils/wrapper.rego).
+The above options are implemented by a Rego [wrapper](../lib/utils/wrapper.rego).
 If more control over execution is needed, a policy can be written to run indepentely, without the wrapper.
 See the [providerIAM](../lib/providerIAM.rego) policy for an example.

 ## Policy Library
 ### [approve_csrs](../lib/approve_csrs.rego)